Curriculum and School Improvement

 New courses for the transition from middle grades to high school.
 Underprepared students take the classes in eighth or ninth grade.

-About 30 South Carolina teachers will attend training for the Ready for High School courses during summer 2017.
 South Carolina is one of 10 states that has participated in developing, field testing, training or piloting Ready for High School Literacy or Ready for High School Math.
+The courses are being implemented in selected schools during the 2017-18 school year.

 High Schools That Work